Frequently Asked Questions

 send requests "home", usually for benign reasons.
 For example to check for updates, A/B test

-configurations or in case of Brave to serve appropriate ads.
-These requests are a potential privacy
+configurations or in case of Brave to serve ads.
+But

 issue as no matter what information is being sent, with each